Johann Heinrich Reisbich

 John Henry Reisbich died in 1925 and is buried in a family plot at the Champoeg Cemetery in Aurora, Oregon.
 Conrad Heinrich Urbach is buried in the same plot.

-Henry married Catharine Elizabeth Bauer on January 23, 1862 in Norka.
-Henry and Catherine had five children in Russia that migrated with them to America.
+Henry married Catharine Elizabeth Bauer on January 23, 1862, in Norka.
+Henry and Catherine had five children in Russia who migrated with them to America.
 Four other children died as infants.

-Henry and Catherine and their children immigrated to the United States on June 5, 1878 aboard the steamship Weiland which arrived in New York harbor.
+Henry, Catherine, and their children immigrated to the United States on June 5, 1878, aboard the steamship Weiland, which arrived in New York harbor.

-The family later moved near Hastings, Nebraska where they are listed in on the 1900 U.S. Census.
+The family later moved near Hastings, Nebraska, where they are listed on the 1900 U.S. Census.
 Daughter Kate married Conrad Heinrich Urbach in 1900.
 Henry became a Mennonite pastor while living in Nebraska.
-The church register he maintained and the chalice he used for communion are currently held by the Nebraska Historical Society.
+The church register he maintained, and the chalice he used for communion are currently held by the Nebraska Historical Society.
 A copy of the church register was also made by Marilyn and Jon Schunke.

-Shortly after this time, the Reisbich and Urbach families moved to Portland, Oregon where they are shown living together in 1910.
+Shortly after this time, the Reisbich and Urbach families moved to Portland, Oregon, where they were shown living together in 1910.

 In 1901, Henry became the leader of the First United Mennonite Baptist Church, following its founder, Heinrich Helser.
 Henry led the construction of a new church building at 3524 NE 6th Avenue in 1910.
 Membership in the congregation was 37 people in 1912.
 Henry served the congregation until 1913.

-Henry and Catherine were living with daughter Kate, son-in-law Conrad at 371 Fremont Street in 1910.
+Henry and Catherine lived with daughter Kate and son-in-law Conrad at 371 Fremont Street in 1910.

 Henry's son-in-law, Conrad Heinrich Urbach, would later lead the First United Mennonite Baptist Church from 1926-1934.